peterhinch/micropython-epaper/README.md

 ### Methods

 ``Display()`` The constructor has the following arguments:
- 1. ``side`` This must be 'X' or 'Y' depending on the side of the Pyboard in use.
-Default 'Y'.
+ 1. ``side`` This must be 'L' or 'R' depending on the side of the Pyboard in use.
+Default 'L'.
  2. ``use_flash`` Mounts the flash drive as /fc for general use.
 Default False.
  3. ``pwr_controller`` Optional PowerController instance for micropower support.
 Default None.